-4Some studies examine the effect of index inclusion on ES performance with mixed results.
-Chen et al. (2020) utilize the Russell Index reconstitution and find that increases in institutional ownership improved CSR performance.
-On the contrary, Cheong et al. (2023) find that inclusion in the MSCI Emerging Market and China indexes increases emissions more than output.
+&lt;sup>4Some studies examine the effect of index inclusion on ES performance with mixed results.
+Chen et al. (2020) utilize the Russell Index reconstitution and find that firms with an exogenous increase in institutional ownership improved their CSR performance.
+On the contrary, Cheong et al. (2023) find that inclusion in the MSCI Emerging Market and China indexes increases both output and emissions of emerging-market firms, but that the latter increases more.

-Lins et al. (2017) find empirical evidence of the signaling theory by examining stock returns of firms with different ex-ante ES performance after major crises.
-Dyck et al. (2019) find empirical evidence for the influence theory by examining the response of ES ratings to foreign ownership.
-We develop an approach to examine the simultaneous effects of both.
+returns of firms with different ex-ante ES performance after the 2008 financial crisis and the Enron/Worldcom scandals.
+Dyck et al. (2019) find empirical evidence for the influence theory by examining the response of an ES index to foreign ownership.
+We examine the simultaneous effects of both theories.
 To disentangle them, we take advantage of the different directions of causality: ES performance increases foreign shareholdings under the signaling theory; while under the influence theory, the reverse occurs.
 We identify instrumental variables that exogenously shift ES ratings and foreign ownership, respectively, to eliminate the simultaneity bias and estimate causal effects.

-To identify the causal role of signaling, we use the change in firms' environmental performance under a major regulatory change as an instrument for ES ratings.
+To identify the role of signaling, we use the change in firms' environmental performance under a major regulatory change as an instrument for ES ratings.
 We provide evidence that this instrument is relevant and strong, and find that foreign investors reward a one percent rise in ES ratings with increased holdings of 2.0 basis points a year later.
 The average annual increase in ES ratings before the Connect programs would lead to a 18.1% increase in average northbound shareholdings.
-We show that the instrument is unrelated to stock market performance, evidence that foreign investors' responses to CSR are not confounded by firm financial performance.
-To identify the causal role of influence, we use a quadratic function of the elapsed time since joining a Connect program as an instrument for northbound shareholding.
-We provide evidence that elapsed time has nonlinear effects on ES ratings for Connect firms, but not for non-Connect firms.
+To identify the role of influence, we use a quadratic function of the elapsed time since joining a Connect program as an exogenous shock to northbound shareholding.
+We provide evidence that elapsed time has nonlinear effects on ES ratings for Connect firms, but not for non-Connect firms, consistent with nonlinear effects of foreign investors on ES performance over time.
 A one percentage point increase in northbound shares increases ES ratings in the following year by 22.3%.
-These findings are consistent with a role for both mechanisms and suggest that firm ES investments and foreign ownership are self-reinforcing - an exogenous increase in either will lead to long-term effects that are 77% greater than short-run.
+These findings are consistent with a role for both mechanisms and suggest that firms' investments in ES performance and foreign ownership are self-reinforcing an exogenous increase in either will lead to long-term effects that are 77% greater than short-run.

 Our results contribute to three strands of literature.
-First, we extend previous findings on why firms invest in ES performance by examining the simultaneous influence of both the signalling and influence theories.
-Since the two are self-reinforcing, isolating the effect of each allows quantification of the long-run effects, inclusive of feedback, of an exogenous increase in either ES ratings or northbound shareholdings.
-For the signalling theory our results specifically complement Lins et al. (2017), which finds that firms with better CSR scores outperform during crises of trust.
+First, we specifically add to previous findings on why firms invest in ES performance.
+One rationale is that firms do so to signal trustworthiness to foreign investors.
+Our results complement Lins et al. (2017), which finds that firms with better CSR scores outperform during crises of trust.
 We find that improvements in ES performance increase foreign shareholdings even in the absence of crises, perhaps in anticipation of them occurring in the future or as a signal of other aspects of trustworthiness.
-For the influence theory our results are consistent with Aggarwal et al. (2011), Dyck et al. (2019), and Chen et al. (2020), which find that higher foreign ownership increases future ES performance consistent with foreign investors valuing ES performance more than domestic investors and exerting pressure on domestic firms to improve.
+An alternative rationale is that foreign investors value ES performance more than domestic investors and exert pressure on domestic firms to improve.
+Consistent with Aggarwal et al. (2011), Dyck et al. (2019), and Chen et al. (2020), we find that higher foreign ownership increases future ES performance.
+We contribute to this strand of literature by examining the simultaneous influence of both theories.
+Since the two are self-reinforcing, accounting for both allows quantification of the long-run effects, inclusive of feedback, of an exogenous increase in either ES ratings or northbound shareholdings.